 On successful completion, this function returns 0.
-Otherwise, this function returns one of the following errors.
+Otherwise, this function returns the following error.

-The value of argument param is not supported.
+The argument param is invalid.

 f\pthread\attr\setschedpolicy(attr, policy) Purpose

 After the attribute object is set by this function, threads created with this attribute object will assume the set scheduling policy if the scheduling property is not inherited from the creating thread.